AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-crons-are-disabled-without-any-intervention.md

 <u>Actual result</u>:

 Your [!DNL crons] are disabled after deployment.
-You see _INFO: Enable cron_ in the deploy log.
+You see _[!UICONTROL_INFO: Enable cron]_ in the deploy log.

 ## Cause

 You might not have pulled updates from templates.
-Check `opcache` configuration as the `op-exclude.txt` file could contain incorrect paths.
+Check `opcache` configuration as the [!UICONTROL op-exclude.txt] file could contain incorrect paths.
 For steps, refer to _Find OPcache configuration settings_ in PHP settings in the [Installation Guide](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/php-settings.html) in Adobe Commerce Documentation.

 ## Solution